CamecaAPT/cameca-extensions-controls/README.md

-# Cameca.CustomAnalysis.Interface
+# Cameca.Extensions.Controls

-Interfaces and base classes for developing a custom analysis for CAMECA AP Suite.
+ WPF controls that can be used to build custom interfaces with native appearance and standard functionality for CAMECA AP Suite extensions .